MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/partition-gpu.md

 1. From the **Settings** menu, select **Extensions** > **GPUs**.

-   The **GPUs** tab on the **GPU** page displays inventory of the servers and the physical GPUs that are installed on each server.
+   The **GPUs** tab on the **GPU** page displays inventory of all the servers and the physical GPUs that are installed on each server.

-1. Check the **Assigned status** column for each GPU across all the servers.
+1. Check the **Assigned status** column for each GPU for all the servers.
 The **Assigned status** column can have one of these statuses:

     - **Ready for DDA assignment**.
 Indicates that the GPU is available for DDA assignment.
 You can't use this GPU for partitioning.